Dheeraj1326/TechEasyTest/README.md

 ```

 2. **Build the Project:**
--This are instuction for the bild and run the project.
+    - This are instuction for the bild and run the project.
     If you are using Springboot in Eclipse then right click on project.
     there is an popup menu select Run As >> Meven Build... >> inside Goal
     put following command. and hit the run button.
 ```
    clean install
 ```